A Look at MRT, Lifting Weights Faster, and 10 Cardio Protocols that Don't Suck

-In order to avoid these issues (and thinking), I usually just one of my friends in the fitness industry design a workout for me, or even crowd source it and let people on twitter tell me how I should be abusing myself.
+In order to avoid these issues (and thinking), I usually just ask one of my friends in the fitness industry to design a workout for me, or even crowd source it and let people on twitter tell me how I should be abusing myself.

 Thankfully, as of this week, I don’t have to worry about that, because my girl Jen Sinkler has officially done my thinking for me.